mobak88/react-meals-app/README.md

 Create user, recipes, lists of recipes and share recipes.
 Recipe adjustments based on portions, meal planner, calorie count and nutrinional values for each meal.
 Comment recipe and breadcrumbs.
+Implement RTK Query or React Query to take advantage of caching.

 ### Socials